awsdocs/amazon-dynamodb-developer-guide/doc_source/QueryMidLevelDotNet.md

 Search search = table.Query("DynamoDB Thread 2", filter);
 ```

-This creates a `Search` object\.
-You can now call the `Search.GetNextSet` method iteratively to retrieve one page of results at a time as shown in the following C\# code snippet\.
+This example creates a `Search` object\.
+You can now call the `Search.GetNextSet` method iteratively to retrieve one page of results at a time, as shown in the following C\# code example\.
 The code prints the attribute values for each item that the query returns\.

 **Example**